 Jonathan has worked in fundraising roles across the charity, Arts and higher education sectors over the last 33 years – for causes as varied as mental health, breast cancer and the environment to Cambridge University, where he was part of the small team that delivered Europe’s first billion-pound campaign.
 He is currently working as a fundraising consultant, supporting Arts and education clients alongside serving as Chief Executive of The Little Foundation.

 Mr Mark Clark

 Mark is a consultant to the pharmaceutical industry.
-Previously, he spent 30 years in the City as an equity research analyst (most recently – until 2015- as joint head of Deutsche Bank’s highly-regarded European pharmaceutical research team).
-In addition to his consulting activities, Mark has volunteered for several health-related not-for-profit organisations and he is currently a Trustee of the international health NGO, Malaria Consortium.
+Previously, he spent 30 years in the City as an equity research analyst covering the pharmaceutical and biotech sectors.
+In addition to his consulting activities, Mark has volunteered for several health-related not-for-profit organisations and was a Trustee of the international health NGO, Malaria Consortium between 2016-2021.

 Mr Richard Collier

 Richard trained as a lawyer, was admitted to the bars of New York and the District of Columbia and practised law for 5 years.
 Following this he spent 23 years as an investment banker in London and New York specialising in mergers and acquisitions and was involved in some of the largest cross-border transactions of the period.
 He has been active as a trustee in the charity sector for the last 15 years.
 He was a Fellow and Chair of the Investment Committee of Balliol College, Oxford University.
 He also served as a non-executive director of OXIP, an investment fund managing assets for charities, university endowments and pension funds.